keithagroves/mt-eyerest/README.md

 4. Run the application:
     ```bash
-    python3 eyerest.py
+    python3 mt_eyerest.py
     ```

 ## 5. Add the Launch Agent plist for Running the App at Login (Optional)

 ### Create the plist File

-1. Create a new plist file called `com.eyerest.plist` (or `com.mteyerest.plist` if you decide to go with that name).
-You can do this using a text editor like `nano` or `vim`, or any other text editor that can save plain text files.
+1. Create a new plist file called `com.com.mt_eyerest.plist.plist`.
+You can do this using any text editor that can save plain text files.

     ```bash
-    nano com.eyerest.plist
+    nano com.mt_eyerest.plist
     ```

-2. Paste the following XML content into the editor, making sure to modify the `<string>` value to the path where your Python script (`eyerest.py` or `mt_eyerest.py`) is located.
+2. Paste the following XML content into the editor, making sure to modify the `<string>` value to the path where your Python script mt_eyerest.py` is located.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>